Robust Empirical Bayes Confidence Intervals: Introduction

 \section{Introduction}

 Empirical researchers in economics are often interested in estimating effects for many individuals or units, such as estimating teacher quality for teachers in a given geographic area.
-In such problems, it has become common to shrink unbiased but noisy preliminary estimates of these effects toward baseline values, say the average fixed effect for teachers with the same experience.
-In addition to estimating teacher quality \citep{KaSt08,JaLe08,cfr14i}, shrinkage techniques have been used recently in a wide range of applications including estimating school quality \citep{ahpw17}, hospital quality \citep{hull20}, the effects of neighborhoods on intergenerational mobility \citep{chetty_impacts_2018}, and patient risk scores across regional health care markets \citep{fghw17}.
+In such problems, it is common to shrink unbiased but noisy preliminary estimates of these effects toward baseline values, say the average effect for teachers with the same experience.
+In addition to estimating teacher quality \citep{KaSt08,JaLe08,cfr14i}, shrinkage techniques are used in a wide range of applications including estimating school quality \citep{ahpw17}, hospital quality \citep{hull20}, the effects of neighborhoods on intergenerational mobility \citep{chetty_impacts_2018}, and patient risk scores across regional health care markets \citep{fghw17}.

 The shrinkage estimators used in these applications can be motivated by an \ac{EB} approach.
 One imposes a working assumption that the individual effects are drawn from a normal distribution (or, more generally, a known family of distributions).
 The \ac{MSE} optimal point estimator then has the form of a Bayesian posterior mean, treating this distribution as a prior distribution.
 Rather than specifying the unknown parameters in the prior distribution ex ante, the \ac{EB} estimator replaces them with consistent estimates, just as in random effects models.
 This approach is attractive because one does not need to assume that the effects are in fact normally distributed, or even take a ``Bayesian'' or ``random effects'' view: the \ac{EB} estimators have lower \ac{MSE} (averaged across units) than the unshrunk unbiased estimators, even when the individual effects are treated as nonrandom \citep{JaSt61}.